 When browsing the web, lots of sites will try to leave some trace of themselves on your computer.
 This is usually done via cookies and helps them remember you and track visits and browsing habits.
 Incognito mode ensures that all data from the site you visit is removed once the browser windows is closed.

-Is Incognito Mode Safe?
+Is Incognito Safe Enough?

 Not entirely.
 There are many more things that contribute to privacy and anonymity than simply removing traces of your visit to a website on your own computer.
 For example, you’re still accessing the site via your ISP, which will have records of your visit.